STaRDoGG/geekdrop-peek/GeekDrop Peek/Docs/README.md

 **Tip:** If you want to skip reading all of this mumbo-jumbo, and just download the app right now, you can grab the compiled versions right here: https://github.com/STaRDoGG/geekdrop-peek/releases

-There's a 32 Bit version and a 64 Bit version for you to choose from.
+There are 32 & 64 Bit versions for you to choose from.
+Only 278kb!